Women are dramatically under-represented in the digital sector as compared with other UK industries – and their entry into the field is falling.

 Since then, she has been involved in numerous government led inititatives to bridge the digital skills gap.

-In 2012, she launched Go ON UK in 2012; a government-backed charity focused on making the UK the world’s most digitally skilled nation, and currently chairs the board.
+In 2012, she launched Go ON UK in 2012.
+This is a government-backed charity focused on making the UK the world’s most digitally skilled nation.
+She currently chairs the board.
 (The current CEO, incidentally, is another female Digital Leader, Rachel Neaman.)

 Lane Fox was awarded a CBE in 2013 for “services to the digital economy and charity” and joined to House of Lords as a crossbencher on 26 March 2016, becoming its youngest female member.